ibm-cloud-docs/vpc/storage-known-issues.md

 {: #regional-file-share-snapshot-size-incorrect}

 When performing file share operations with the CLI or API, the snapshot size field defaults to 1 in the response when a snapshot is created and to 0 otherwise.
 This value does not represent the actual size of the snapshot for regional shares.

-### Cross-regional replication for zonal file shares in Chennai - Airtel and Mumbai - Airtel
-{: #zonalfileshare-CRR-IN}

-Cross-regional replication for zonal file shares is not supported in the Chennai - Airtel and Mumbai - Airtel  regions.

 ### Potential mount disruption for IPsec-configured zonal file shares during maintenance
 {: #ipsec-connection-delays}